 In January 2009, DSNY and Sims Municipal Recycling of New York started their initial 23-year term agreement to process all the designated metal, glass, and plastic recyclables collected by DSNY.
 The agreement allows for the addition (in no later than five years) of 150,000 tons of commingled paper.
 The agreement also contains provisions for 17-year renewal in 2032 and for a potential full term of 40 years.

-As part of the company's long-term contract with the City (read news article), Sims Metal Management plans to build a new, state-of-the-art materials recovery facility at the South Brooklyn Marine Terminal.
+As part of the company's long-term contract with the City (read news article), Sims Metal Management agreed to build a new, state-of-the-art materials recovery facility at the South Brooklyn Marine Terminal.
+(Read NY Times Nov 2013 news article) See flickr photos.

 what to recycle with sanitation